AlexCrane/uk-grid-carbon-intensity/README.md

 ```

 Intensity respresents a result from the 'national carbon intensity' party of the
-API It represents forecast and estimated actual carbon intensity for a period of
+API.
+It represents forecast and estimated actual carbon intensity for a period
-time, given by From and To Forecast and Actual are in units of gCO2/KWh Index is
+of time, given by From and To

+Forecast and Actual are in units of gCO2/KWh.
+Index is a string in the set {
-a string in the set { indexVeryLow, indexLow, indexModerate, indexHigh,
+indexVeryLow, indexLow, indexModerate, indexHigh, indexVeryHigh }

-indexVeryHigh } For period in the future, Forecast will be set but Actual wont
+For future periods, Forecast will be set but Actual wont be - it will be set to
-be - it will be set to -1.
-In this case Index will be based off the forecast.
+-1.
+In this case Index will be based off the forecast

 #### func (*Intensity) String